Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: The graph algebra

 \begin{prop} The following relations hold true for any finite-dimensional $H$-modules $V,W$:

-where $X(i)$ (resp. $Y(j)$) is indifferently $A(i)$, $B(i)$ or $M(i)$ (resp. $A(j)$, $B(j)$ or $M(j)$). \\These matrix equalities entirely describe the product in $\mathcal{L}_{g,n}(H)$. \end{prop} \begin{proof} This is completely parallel to the proof of Proposition \ref{presentationL10}.
+with the same notations as in Prop \ref{productLgn}.
+These matrix equalities entirely describe the product in $\mathcal{L}_{g,n}(H)$. \end{prop} \begin{proof} This is completely parallel to the proof of Proposition \ref{presentationL10}.
 By the same arguments we already get that the first and second matrix relations are equivalent to the first and second formulas in Proposition \ref{productLgn}.
 It remains to show that the third matrix relation is equivalent to the third formula in Proposition \ref{productLgn}; this is similar to the computation in the proof of Proposition \ref{presentationL10} and is left as an exercise for the reader. \end{proof} \begin{remark} In many papers the matrix relations in Proposition \ref{presentationLgn} are taken as a definition for the product in $\mathcal{L}_{g,n}(H)$. \end{remark}